 Escuche, aprenda y enseñe conversaciones españolas para principiantes elementales y preintermedios españoles

-You won’t find many websites, much less podcasts, dedicated to medical Spanish and this one is actually run by a doctor and goes into some serious details about all things medical.
+You won’t find many websites, much less podcasts, dedicated to medical Spanish and this one is actually run by a doctor and goes into some serious details about all things medical and dental, from basic, everyday vocabulary to detailed, hardcore Spanish needed by doctors and dentists.

-Online Spanish grammar, expressions, pronunciation and grammar exercises
+Online Spanish grammar, expressions, pronunciation and grammar exercises.
+This site is excellent for helping you improve your listening skills.

 IMPROVE YOUR LISTENING